 Why might this be relevant?

-The project 'Valuing the health benefits of city well-being' provides information on the health benefits caused by improvements in well-being, partially addressing the question on the effective levers for government to affect well-being.
+The project quantifies the health benefits of city well-being improvements, but does not directly address the levers for government to affect well-being.

 Introduction Millions of UK residents are worrying about multiple issues such as money, housing, health and caring responsibilities.
 Individual insecurities may build up and combine.
 They may prevent households using the...